 Being at such a cold temperature – typically below -194.35°C – it is important that liquid air is stored properly, especially due to the fact that it can heat up quickly, which would cause it to boil, evaporate and become air again.

-Therefore, it is essential that liquid air is stored properly and is accessible when and where it is needed, and a converted shipping container offers the perfect solution for this.
+Therefore, it is essential that liquid air is stored properly and is accessible when and where it is needed, and a converted storage container offers the perfect solution for this.

 Liquid Air Storage

 It was only in 2018 when the first liquid air storage plant was opened in Bury, UK.
-It now provides instant energy to around 5000 homes, and converted shipping containers have played an essential part in the history of the project.
+It now provides instant energy to around 5000 homes, and converted units have played an essential part in the history of the project.

 The equipment that is needed to store the liquid air requires a plant room where it can be kept in the perfect environment and protected from damage to prevent accidents.

-To convert a shipping container into the perfect plant for your liquid air storage, it is important that it is robust enough, set out properly, able to accommodate risk mitigation measures, and able to provide the right environment for the machinery that is required.
+To convert a shipping container into the perfect plant for your liquid air, it is important that it is robust enough, set out properly, able to accommodate risk mitigation measures, and able to provide the right environment for the machinery that is required.

 Some of these customisations include:

 Galvanising Roof and Floor